 Step 4: Grinding

-If the pedorthist has ordered a slimmer shell, or smaller style, to accommodate their patients’ footwear, then the shell may need to be further shaped by hand.
+If the pedorthist has ordered a slimmer shell, or smaller style, to accommodate their patients’ footwear, then they may need to further shape the shell by hand.

 As well, any soft material additions are now ground and added by hand.
 These additions may include metatarsal supports, heel cushion, or sweet spots.